rasmusab/officialcocktails/officialcocktails.com/content/cocktails/zombie.md

 ![](/cocktail-images/zombie.jpeg)

-## Directions for how to make a Zombie
+## Directions for how to make the Zombie

 ### Steps to Make a Zombie Drink